- This post contains affiliate links. Read more here.

 - Vitamin K for activation of clotting factors, bone proteins, and other proteins

-- Riboflavin and niacin for enzyme functions
+- Riboflavin and niacin (also known as vitamins B2 and B3, respectively) for enzyme functions

-- Vitamin B6 for glucose generation; red blood cell function; nervous system function; immune response; and hormone regulation
+- Vitamin B6 for glucose generation, red blood cell function, nervous system function, immune response, and hormone regulation

 - Folic acid for metabolism and protein synthesis

-According to Dr. Gary Richter, award-winning vet and member of Rover’s Dog People Panel, “all dogs are of the species Canis familiaris and as such have very similar nutritional needs.”
+According to Dr. Gary Richter, award-winning vet and member of Rover’s Dog People Panel, “All dogs are of the species Canis familiaris and as such have very similar nutritional needs.”
 Commercial dog food is specifically formulated to meet those needs.
 If your dog’s food is labeled “complete and balanced,” it contains all the vitamins and minerals your dog needs.